gnarroway-bullish/micronaut-openapi-error/README.md

 ### Workaround

 - annotating each enum with `@JsonProperty` seems to work
-- this can be validated by adjusting HelloController to return `COSEAlgorithmIdentifierr` (with 2 suffix)
+- this can be validated by adjusting HelloController to return `COSEAlgorithmIdentifier2` (with 2 suffix)